Newzoo: Global game market will shrink in 2021 for first time in many years

 Last year was a unique growth year, as COVID-19-related lockdown measures spurred enormous interest in gaming across all regions and platforms.
 People who couldn’t go outside or watch sports on TV gave gaming a try, and they played games endlessly.

-On top of that, the fourth quarter release of the PlayStation 5 and Xbox Series S|X spurred demand among hardcore gamers and sealed a year of record-breaking growth.
+On top of that, the fourth-quarter release of the PlayStation 5 and Xbox Series S|X spurred demand among hardcore gamers and sealed a year of record-breaking growth.
 Newzoo noted that the game market generated $177.8 billion in 2020, up 23.1% from 2019, the highest growth for the market since Newzoo began tracking revenues in 2012.

 Zynga and Activision Blizzard reported stellar quarters, and they’re forecasting good quarters ahead, though they acknowledge some uncertainty.

 “It’s really Q2 and Q3 when we expect there to be significant declines in terms of revenues.
 Those were also the periods last year where we saw unusually high revenues,” Wijman said.
 “That was particularly unique due to the pandemic.
 So the fact that the companies now are growing is expected.
-But in the next two quarters, we expect that companies will be declines.”
+But in the next two quarters, we expect that companies will [see] declines.”

 What goes up …

 The lockdowns in the first half of 2020 affected nearly everyone’s way of working, and gaming studios were no exception.
 And many big games have been delayed until later in 2021 or 2022.
-That will affect the quality of titles that gamers can play — and their enthusiasm for games.
-On top of that, global supply chains continue to be disrupted by the pandemic and chips that are used in the new game consoles and high-end graphics cards for the PC are in short supply.
+That will affect the quality of titles gamers can play — and their enthusiasm for games.
+On top of that, global supply chains continue to be disrupted by the pandemic, and chips used in the new game consoles and high-end graphics cards for the PC are in short supply.

-Newzoo forecasts the PC games market to decline 2.8% year on year to $35.9 billion in 2021.
-Of that, $33.3 billion will be spent on downloaded/boxed games, and $2.6 billion will be spent on
+Newzoo forecasts the PC games market will decline 2.8% year on year to $35.9 billion in 2021.
+Of that, Newzoo forecasts $33.3 billion will be spent on downloaded/boxed games and $2.6 billion on

 browser games.
-For consoles, Newzoo forecasts the market to decline 8.9% to $49.2 billion, as the after-effects of COVID-19 will shape the console market this year.
+For consoles, Newzoo forecasts the market will decline 8.9% to $49.2 billion, as the after-effects of COVID-19 will shape the console market this year.

 Delays in game releases affect development and publishing across the market, but the heavier impact is on games with high production values and large teams working together, typically the AAA

-market for console and—to a lesser extent—PC gaming.
-The lineup of games for next-generation consoles has been impacted by the pandemic and will continue to be disrupted for the rest of the

-year, with many releases already pushed to the second half of this year or even 2022.
+market for console and — to a lesser extent — PC gaming.
+The lineup of games for next-generation consoles has been impacted by the pandemic and will continue to be disrupted for the rest of the year, with many releases already pushed to the second half of this year, or even 2022.

-The negative impact also affects hardware, as global shortages of chips mean a supply shortage for many consumer electronics, key among which are next-generation consoles and components

-required for high-end PC gaming.
-Like the delays in game releases, Newzoo expect the shortage of hardware and components to negatively affect consumer spending on games on PC and console.
+The negative impact also affects hardware, as global shortages of chips mean a supply shortage for many consumer electronics, key among them next-generation consoles and components required for high-end PC gaming.
+Like the delays in game releases, Newzoo expects the shortage of hardware and components to negatively affect consumer spending on games on PC and console.

-Additionally, Newzoo has a clearer idea of what the world will look like once the pandemic is under control, and Newzoo have adjusted the games market forecast accordingly.
+Additionally, Newzoo has a clearer idea of what the world will look like once the pandemic is under control and has adjusted the games market forecast accordingly.
 While it expects a lot of the increased engagement will stick, there will be a short-term return to the levels of engagement and spending of pre-2020 as people enjoy increased freedom and spend their disposable income on non-gaming social activities.

 Apple’s IDFA